 Here, when the Preview 1 panel's video output index changed to "-" from "1", the Video Player module stops being executed:

-The example above won't work if there is an output for that video index somewhere elsewhere.
-The Video Output devices can be such an output:
+The above example is only true if there is no output for that video index elsewhere.

 Some modules have Force All or Force Both pins.
-If these pins are turned on then the nodes connected to the module is executed even if they are not being selected or used.
+If these pins are turned on then the nodes connected to the module are executed even if they are not being selected or used.